Dave Obey: Political campaigns

 In 1994, Obey only won reelection by eight points as the Democrats lost control of the House during the Republican Revolution.

 2008

 2010

 Obey was expected to run in 2010, having raised a warchest of $1.4 million.
 However, Obey was facing tough poll numbers in his district, plus his age and the death of close colleague John Murtha and his frustration with the White House convinced him to bow out of the race.

 Upon his retirement, the seat was won by Republican Sean Duffy, who defeated Democratic State Senator Julie Lassa.

+Later career

+Obey left Congress in January 2011, and was succeeded by Republican Sean Duffy.
+He began working for Gephardt Government Affairs, a lobbying firm founded by former U.S. House Majority Leader Dick Gephardt, in June 2011.

+Personal life

+While Obey was still a graduate student, he married Joan Lepinski.
+The two remained married until Joan's death in 2023.
+Obey and his wife had two children together.